Divya-maria-appachan/healthtracker/README.md

 # HealthTracker Application
 Health Tracker app version: V5.1  is a Kotlin-based web application that provides features for tracking user health and wellness.
-It offers functionalities such as user management, BMI calculation, random health tips, and user activity tracking.
+It offers functionalities such as user management, BMI calculation, random health tips,User-sleep Tracker,User-Target,User-sleep duration and user activity tracking.
 ## Features
 - User Management: Add, list, and manage users in the system.
 - BMI Calculator: Calculate and track BMI (Body Mass Index) for users.
 - Health Tips: Provide health tips in a random manner to users.
 - User Activity Tracking: Track and manage user activities.
+- User-sleep duration:Track the sleep duration over a period.
+- User-Target: Set target for sleep duration and BMI for self motivation.
+- User-Achivement: Display to count the achievements.
 ## Prerequisites

 Before you get started, make sure you have the following prerequisites: